CammiePone/Planning-Docs/Arcanus.md

   - Opposite of Yellow Mana

 ## Burnout
-Burnout is tied to another fluid, blood.
-It displaces the mana fluids, resulting in a lower yield of mana, and will remain there until removed.
-Burnout is only gotten when you try and cast a spell without having enough of the required mana, resulting in a tear that allows blood in.
+Burnout is a negative energy that will fill the player's ley lines, resulting in a lower yield of mana, and will remain there until removed.
+Burnout is only gotten when you try and cast a spell without having enough of the required mana, resulting in an imbalance in energies.
 <br><br>
 This also causes damage to the player, relative to their maximum health.
 For example, if you take 20% burnout of your maximum mana in one type, you will take 20% of your health as damage.
 If you take 20% of your maximum mana in two types, you will take 40% damage.